kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That creates a feedback loop between framework maintainers and AI behavior.

-## This Is a New Kind of Developer-Experience Control Surface
+## This Is a New Kind of Developer-Experience Control Surface { #new-kind-developer-experience }

 Framework teams already control API design, docs, compiler diagnostics, and examples.